ethereum-attestation-service/eas-docs-site/docs/zk--playbook/quickstart.md

 - A working proof, verified in JS—and optionally onchain

 ### **Next up:**
-Let’s clear up the biggest myths and misconceptions that stop builders from using ZK and attestations together.
+Let's clear up the biggest myths and misconceptions that stop builders from using ZK and attestations together.